kwunhangwong/SNNGX_qSNN_encryption/README.md

 There are 3 attack methods in this repository and some pretrained binary weight models over NMNIST and MNIST.

+### Dataset is not included in our repository.
+Please indicate your path to the Dataset (NMNIST/MNIST) in the below bash commands.

 1. Random Flipping Attack:

 ```